now-examples/basics/umijs-static/README.md

 # Static UmiJS

-In this example we will be deploying a simple "Hello World" example with umi static.
+In this example we will be deploying a simple "Hello World" example with umi.

 ### Getting started with umi using create-umi

-- First, use yarn create umi in the new directory.
+- First, use `yarn create umi` in the new directory.

 ```shell
 $ mkdir myapp && cd myapp